- Special Educational Needs 2020-2021»

 What does the SENDCo do?

 Ms Wilson is responsible for day to day running of anything relating to 'Special Educational Needs and Disabilities' (SEND) within the school; the Headteacher, Mr D Pilsworth maintains ultimate responsibility.
-Mrs C. Rogers is named as the SEND governor; part of her role is to meet with Ms Wilson and to have an overview of SEND in the school.
+Mrs Boulton is named as the SEND governor; part of the role is to meet with Ms Wilson and to have an overview of SEND in the school.
 This makes sure that any special educational needs are identified and that support is put in place to help them.
 Other duties include:

 - Supporting staff